-In this evaluation, we consider the contribution of environmental water to maintain ing base flows focusing on periods where flow drops below either the "very-Low" or "low" flow thresholds.
-In 2017-18, excessive periods below the very-low flow threshold occurred at most sites on the northern Basin including throughout the Barwon-Darling.
+In this evaluation, we consider the contribution of environmental water to maintaining base flows focusing on periods where flow drops below either the "very low" or "low" flow thresholds.
+In 2018-19, excessive periods below the very-low flow threshold occurred at most sites in the northern Basin including throughout the Barwon-Darling.
 In contrast, excessive periods of very-low flows were largely avoided throughout the southern Basin.
 Environmental water entitlements contributed to avoiding very-low flows in most southern Basin sites with important contributions from Commonwealth environmental water in the Lower Murray, Edward-Wakool, Goulburn, Broken, Murrumbidgee, Macquarie and Namoi.
-In relation to very low-flow periods, conditions have remained more or less stable over the four-year monitoring period for many of the valleys although declining conditions have occurred in the Macquarie and Lachlan valleys in 2017-18 after three years when low flow conditions were maintained at a good level.
-In contrast, very low flow conditions in the Edward-Wakool have improved in each of the last two years of monitoring.
+In relation to verylow flow periods, conditions have remained more or less stable over the five-year monitoring period for many of the valleys although, declining conditions have occurred in the Macquarie valleys in 2018-19 after three years when low flow conditions were maintained at a good level.

-Whilst very-low flows were generally avoided, excessive periods below the low-flow threshold were wide-spread throughout the basin in 2017-18.
-Extended periods of low flows were particularly severe in the northern Basin including the Barwon-Darling.
+Whilst very-low flows were generally avoided, excessive periods below the low-flow threshold were wide-spread throughout the basin in 2018-19.
+(Figure 11).
+Extended periods of low flows were particularly severe in the northern Basin including the Barwon-Darling, Macquarie and Namoi.
 Increased periods of low flow also occurred in the lower reaches of most southern basin rivers including the Murray River itself.
 The only exceptions were the Ovens and Campaspe valleys where excessive periods of low flow were largely avoided.
-Periods of low flows have generally got more severe in the northern basin over the four-year monitoring period.
-In the southern Basin, 2017-18 saw a decline in low-flow conditions in the Lachlan, Murrumbidgee, and both central and lower Murray valleys.
-In contrast to other valleys, low flow conditions improved dramatically in the Campaspe River in 2017-18.
-The Barwon-Darling has experienced persistent severe low-flow conditions throughout the four-year monitoring period.
+Periods of low flows have generally got more severe in the northern basin over the five-year monitoring period.
+In the southern Basin, 2018-19 saw a decline in low-flow metrics in the Lachlan, Murrumbidgee, and both central and lower Murray valleys.
+In contrast to other valleys, low flow conditions improved dramatically in the upper reaches of the Campaspe River, Goulburn and Broken Rivers.
+The Barwon-Darling has experienced persistent severe low-flow conditions throughout the five-year monitoring period.

-Commonwealth environmental water has made important contributions to improved base flow conditions in some valleys including lower and central Murray, Edward-Wakool, Goulburn, and Macquarie.
+Commonwealth environmental water has made important contributions to improved base flow conditions in some valleys including lower and central Murray, Edward-Wakool, Goulburn, and Macquarie (Figure 12).
 The contribution in the lower Murray, Macquarie and Goulburn Rivers is particularly important in avoiding very severe base flow conditions in these valleys.
 Commonwealth environmental water has had a negligible effect on base flow regime in the unregulated rivers of the northern basin.